 - Alisa Fliss, Featured in 2006 HBO Documentary THIN, Recovery from Anorexia and Bulimia, Director of Business Development Recovery Division of Acadia Healthcare

 - Kirsten Haglund, Miss America 2008, Community Relations Specialist, Timberline Knolls Residential Treatment Center

 WHERE: Seaport Studio, 19 Fulton Street, NYC.
 Tickets and information available on www.womenfashfilm.com.

 The BodyBeaUtiful film is made possible thanks to support from:

-Sierra Tucson holds a longstanding legacy of providing clinical excellence and compassionate care for over 31 years.
+Sierra Tucson holds a longstanding legacy of providing clinical excellence and compassionate care since 1983.
 For those with spiritual, physical and emotional pain, seeking to make long-term change, Sierra Tucson is an experienced leader providing an unmatched team of dedicated care professionals, tailored treatment programs and the resources, support and tools necessary that give people a blueprint for living along a path of hope and healing.
 This supportive path has led to recovery for tens of thousands of people who have suffered from eating disorders, anxiety, trauma, depression, drug addiction, alcoholism, complex pain, and other disorders.
 With the strength and knowledge of our dedicated medical team, Sierra Tucson is a leader in eating recovery and passionate about providing support for those in need.
 For more information on Sierra Tucson, call 800.842.4487or visit us at SierraTucson.com, and connect with us on Facebook — Sierra Tucson, LinkedIn — Sierra Tucson, and Twitter — @Sierra_Tucson.